davidh6164/davidh6164.github.io/_posts/2018-04-25-conform-design-across-browsers.md

 ****

 ## User-agent Stylesheets
-Browsers add their own default styling to basic HTML elements such as .
+Browsers add their own default styling to basic HTML elements such as &lt;p&gt;, &lt;h1&gt;, &lt;button&gt;, and &lt;input&gt;.
 These default styles added by the browser are known as user-agent styles.
 It is important to note that there are other origins of style properties including the user's stylesheet, and the web author's stylesheet, but we will not focus on the differences between the origins of styles in this blog post.
 Instead, we should take a look at the browser's default style sheet.

 We know that web browsers use different rendering engines, so we can safely assume that the browser's default style sheet may also be different.
 When you are testing your web design in various browsers, you should note these differences as different styles could be applied to different elements depending on the browser you are viewing the web design on.
 You can easily find user-agent styles using Chrome DevTools if you are unfamiliar with them or cannot easily distinguish which elements are being affected by what style properties.
 These properties may slightly alter your web design, but if it is not noticeably different then you could leave the properties alone.
 If you want to remove some of the user-agent styles then you could directly apply properties and values to the same elements using the same CSS declaration as the user-agent stylesheet.